A Victorian house that needed general renovation and expansion.

 The building was altered for the BBC Concert Orchestra, but the original design has remained visible.

-If you're a fan of Brutalist architecture, you'll love the Golders Green Crematorium, which was designed by Sir Edwin Lutyens and is considered one of his finest works.
-With its clean lines and simple, geometric shapes, it's a striking example of this often-misunderstood style.
+If you're a fan of Brutalist architecture, you'll love the Golders Green Crematorium, designed by Sir Edwin Lutyens and considered one of his finest works.
+Its clean lines and simple, geometric shapes are a striking example of this often misunderstood style.

-The crematorium gardens are listed at Grade I in the National Register of Historic Parks and Gardens.
-The crematorium was designed by the architect Sir Ernest George, and it was built in stages from 1901 to 1928.
-The building is in Lombardic style, made of red brick, and has a chimney located within the tower.
-The gardens are beautifully designed with several large tombs, two ponds, and a large crocus lawn.
+The crematorium gardens are listed as Grade I in the National Register of Historic Parks and Gardens.
+The architect Sir Ernest George designed the crematorium, and it was built in stages from 1901 to 1928.
+The building is in Lombardic style, made of red brick, and has a chimney within the tower.
+The gardens are beautifully designed, with several large tombs, two ponds, and a large crocus lawn.
 There is a special children's section and a 'communist corner' with memorials to notables of the Communist Party of Great Britain.
-There are also three columbaria containing the ashes of thousands of Londoners and residents of neighboring counties.
+There are also three columbaria containing the ashes of thousands of Londoners and residents of neighbouring counties.
 Notable monuments at the crematorium include the Philipson Family mausoleum, designed by Edwin Lutyens, and Into The Silent Land, a sculpture by Henry Alfred Pegram.